ladybirdweb/faveo-server-images/_docs/system-requirement/requirement.md

 - cURL
 - DOM
 - FileInfo
-- GD (requires libpng and libjpeg)
+- GD
 - Iconv
-- ionCube Loaders v10.3 and above for PHP 7.3.x
+- ionCube Loaders and above for PHP 7.3.x
 - JSON
 - Mbstring
 - OpenSSL
-- PDO (with MySQL Client Driver 5.6.0+ or MySQLnd 5.0.9)
+- PDO
 - Tokenizer
-- XML (with libxml2 version 2.7.0 or above)
+- XML
 - IMAP - When using email download to pull in department tickets
 - LDAP - When using LDAP operator authentication